Doctoral Candidate in Anthropology, University of Pennsylvania

 Joseph, M. L. 2011.
 Reinventing Older Communities Through Mixed-income Development: What are We Learning from Chicago’s Public Housing Transformation?
 In Neighborhood and Life Chances: How Place Matters in Modern America, 122-139.
 Harriet B. Newburger, Eugénie L. Birch, and Susan M. Wachter, eds.
 122-139.
 Philadelphia: University of Pennsylvania Press.

-Doctoral Candidate, Graduate School of Education, University of Pennsylvania
+PhD Candidate, Sociology, School of Arts & Sciences, University of Philadelphia

 Areas of Interest